joudot/AzureAppConfigSample/readme.md

 ![](Img/Kv1RbacSecret1.png)

-I have access to the entire key vault 2.
+I have access to all secrets in the key vault 2.

 ![](Img/Kv2RbacKv.png)